 - 6+ paid staff members: R650 / year

-Valcare membership for 2019 also includes a Training Voucher that will offer one free training session to any one staff member from your organisation.
+Valcare membership for 2021 once again also includes a Training Voucher that will offer one free training session to any one staff member from your organisation.

 1. CAPACITY BUILDING

 Valcare members get the opportunity to attend a variety of thematic training sessions at a heavily discounted rate, to ensure they get up-skilled in the necessary business areas of running a successful organisation.

 Valcare members: R70 per training session.

 Valcare encourages our member organisations to offer peer training at a discounted rate to our membership network.
 Subject matter experts are invited to pass on their insights to their peers.

 Valcare members: R250 per training session.